Hitman 3: Gameplay

-The player explores the Scepter in the game's first mission "On Top of the World", which is set in Dubai.
+The player explores the Burj al-Ghazali / the Sceptre in Dubai, a fictional skyscraper inspired by the Burj Khalifa, in the game's first mission "On Top of the World".

 Like its predecessors, Hitman 3 is a stealth game played from a third-person perspective, in which players once again assume control of assassin Agent 47.
 47 travels to various locations and carries out contracted assassinations, continuing the story of the last two games.
 The base game features six new locations: Dubai, Dartmoor, Berlin, Chongqing, Mendoza, and the Carpathian Mountains in Romania.
-A seventh map, the fictional Ambrose Island in the Andaman Sea, India, was added for free on 26 July 2022.
+A seventh map, a fictional island in the Andaman Sea called Ambrose Island, was added for free on 26 July 2022.
 Owners of Hitman or Hitman 2 are able to import maps, levels, and their progress into Hitman 3.
 Maps from the older games incorporate the new gameplay changes featured in Hitman 3.
 PC and PlayStation players can play the game in first-person with a virtual reality headset.

 As with previous games in the series, each location (with the exception of the Romania mission), is a large, complex sandbox environment that the player can freely explore for infiltration and assassination opportunities.
 Players will gradually discover "persistent shortcuts", creating pathways that can be used in future playthroughs.
 With the exception of the Berlin level, players are assigned several assassination targets, which can be highlighted using 47's instinct vision.
 Instinct vision highlights all relevant items of interest.
 Using stealth tactics are key to 47's success.
 47 can gain access to restricted areas of the game by obtaining a disguise either by incapacitating non-player characters (NPCs) or by finding it somewhere in the map.
 Eavesdropping on conversations between NPCs can open up new ways for assassinations.
 Players may encounter several "mission stories" in each level, which serve as a set of guided instructions that reveal opportunities for unconventional assassinations.
 To avoid detection, players should avoid performing actions that would be deemed as suspicious, such as crouching or running in the open.
 The player's disguise may affect what actions a player may perform.
 For instance, dressing as a guard allows 47 to wander around the map with guns and weapons without drawing attention from other characters.
 Some NPCs, called enforcers, can see through the player's disguise.
 Guards have several states of alert level.
 Some may be suspicious of 47, who must attempt to blend in and mingle with the crowd to avoid drawing further attention.
 If the player is spotted performing an illegal action, 47 may be compromised and guards will begin searching for him.
 To avoid this, he must incapacitate the witnesses or change his current outfit.